-Table 7: Steps of Handling a Return Message
+Table 7: Steps of Handling a CMPI-1 Response Message

-It should be noted that there may be more than one return messages of a CMAPI-1 function call sequentially sent from the application server.
-Those return messages are in sequence, and may indicate different stages of serving the CMAPI-1 function call in the application server.
-For example, the stages of a function call request may include “received”, “processing”, “completed” etc in the application server, Those multiple return messages SHALL have the same transaction “id” as that of the original CMAPI-1 function call.
+It should be noted that there may be more than one response messages of a CMAPI-1 function call sequentially sent from the application server.
+Those response messages are in sequence, and may indicate different stages of serving the CMAPI-1 function call in the application server.
+For example, the stages of a function call request may include “received”, “processing”, “completed” etc in the application server, Those multiple response messages SHALL have the same transaction “id” as that of the original CMAPI-1 function call.

-CMAPI-2 Binding
+CMAPI-2 Transport Binding

-CMAPI-2 defines Server-initiated Callback Functions, which is sent to the client device in the same way as delivering return messages of CMAPI-1 function calls through the “WebSocket” object.
-In addition, there are two application-initiated function calls to register and unregister Server-initiated Callback Functions:
+CMAPI-2 defines callback functions, which are sent to the client device in the same way as delivering response messages of CMAPI-1 function calls through the “WebSocket” object.
+In addition, there are two application-initiated function calls to register and unregister callback functions: